Valambray

 Valambray ([valɑ̃bʁɛ]) is a commune in the department of Calvados, northwestern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Airan (the seat), Billy, Conteville, Fierville-Bray and Poussy-la-Campagne.

+Geography

+The commune is made up of the following collection of villages and hamlets, Airan, Valmeray, Conteville, Billy, Poussy-la-Campagne, Bray la Campagne, Cinq Autels and Danneville.

+A single watercourse, the Muance river flows through the commune.